 Does your fascination of painting, sculpture, drawing and other techniques of the plastic arts compel you teach in a formal institution?

-Add that to the fact that there is already a desperate teacher shortage across the UK in all subjects; the end result is a generation of students who have trouble conceptualising; students whose global perspective is unintentionally narrow... a situation that, in just a few years, will severely impact our economy.
+Add that to the fact that there is already a desperate teacher shortage across the Us in all subjects; the end result is a generation of students who have trouble conceptualizing; students whose global perspective is unintentionally narrow... a situation that, in just a few years, will severely impact our economy.

 Can you see from this why you are so desperately needed in the classroom, no matter where in the country you live?

 More than a creator of insignificant projects room after classroom of kids, art teachers afford their students a cognitive bounty.